-Dizziness, a blanket term used to describe any feeling of instability, is one of the leading health complaints in the United States and affects an estimated nine million people annually.
+Dizziness, a blanket term used to describe any feeling of spinning and/or instability, is one of the leading health complaints in the United States and affects an estimated nine million people annually.
 For those over the age of 70, it’s the top reason for a visit to the doctor’s office.

 What Are the Causes of Dizziness?

 - Meniere’s disease is a chronic condition that causes vertigo, tinnitus, fullness in the ear and fluctuating hearing loss that may eventually become permanent.
-Meniere’s is usually confined to one ear, and though its cause is unknown, it may be the result of abnormal fluid buildup in the inner ear.
+Meniere’s is usually specific to one ear, and though its cause is unknown, it may be the result of abnormal fluid buildup in the inner ear.

 - Labyrinthitis is an inflammation of the inner ear usually caused by an infection.
-Its symptoms include vertigo, temporary hearing loss and tinnitus.
+It’s symptoms include vertigo, temporary hearing loss and tinnitus.

 What Other Symptoms Are Associated with Dizziness?